 Journal of Humanistic Psychology, Vol. 29, No. 3, 297-327 (1989)

 This article critically explores three beliefs or myths about war.
 (1) There have always been wars because war is part of human nature.
 (2) Decent people are basically peaceful and seek to avoid war because it is evil.
 (3) War is a male institution that carries no appeal for women.
-Each myth is explored in the following ways: The existence of the myth is documented; its importance and implications are discussed; the scientific and theoretical foundations of the myth are described; the foundations of the myth are critically challenged; and new knowledge about the belief is discussed in light of its importance and its relevance for our current nuclear reality.
+Each myth is explored in the following ways: The existence of the myth is documented; the scientific and theoretical foundations of the myth are described; the foundations of the myth are critically challenged; and new knowledge about the belief is discussed in light of its importance and its relevance for our current nuclear reality.
 Because these myths reflect a belief system and are ultimately linked to attitudes and behavior, they can operate in the society to perpetuate warfare.
 By better understanding the myths about war we will be better able to secure a peaceful future.

 Fathers and daughters in a